 Local agents recommend that yachts do not declare they are stopping for repair, i.e. "a forced arrival".
 If so, they are granted only the time necessary to make the repair, and may not do any touring.
 The Port Captain requires proof that the repair is necessary, and knows how such things can be faked.
 If the yacht stays longer than the allowed time for repair, they must pay all the usual fees.

 Boats must proceed directly to one of the official Ports of Entry: Puerto Ayora in Santa Cruz, Puerto Baquerizo in San Cristobal and Puerto Villamill in Isabella (see note below).
 These are the only ports where boats may clear in.

-Note: Isabela is "officially" a Port of Entry, but there are hardly any services and no Immigration official.
-However, cruisers have reported that arriving here has (so far) not presented any problems and the local agent ('JC') handles the paperwork.
+Note: Isabela is "not officially" a Port of Entry and there are hardly any services here and no Immigration official.
+However, in the past cruisers have reported that clearing-in here has not presented any problems and the local agent ('JC') handles the paperwork.

 Yachts arriving should not stop anywhere but a Port of Entry nor must anyone go ashore in the national park without an official guide (except for a handful of sites where access without a guide is permitted - see Restrictions).
 Yachts may be boarded at any time to check if one has a guide.
 The penalty is a fine for stopping at outer islands without permission.
 All the local boats have guides on board who are in radio contact with the port authority and will immediately report any yacht breaking the regulations.

 Under current law in all ports of Ecuador it is mandatory to use an agent to check in with the port captain for any stay of more than 1 day.
 That includes the Galapagos islands.

 The agent acts as a go-between for your dealings with the port captain and he will collect the fees for your entry into the harbour.